cesarnml/aws-certified-cloud-practioner-guide/MyNotes.md

 ##### Regional Servies

 - Relational Database Service (RDS) database (services that require a selection of a region where the physical infrastructure will reside (servers, storage, databases))

+##### On-Premise Services

+- `Amazon Snow Family`
+  - Snowball Edge Devices
+  - Snowcone
+  - Snowmobile
+    - Devices facilitate the transfer of larege amounts of data to AWS S3
+- `Amazon Storage Gateway`
+  - Enables offloading on-premise storage to Amazon S3
+  - Can be used as backup if data latency is sensitive

 ##### Global Services